-795. (Preferential right for supply of seeds, seedlings or fertilizer)

-(1) A preferential right for the supply of seeds, seedlings or fertilizer exists, in regard to the price thereof and the interest thereon, over the fruits derived from the land on which they are used for a period of one year from the time they are used.

-(2) The preferential right described in paragraph (1) exists, for the supply of livestock feed provided for the breeding of livestock, over the livestock or the fruits derived from the livestock for a period of one year from the time the feed is used.

-(3) The preferential right described in paragraph (1) exists, for the supply of silkworm eggs or mulberry leaves provided for the breeding of silkworms, over the things produced from the silkworm eggs or the mulberry leaves.
+- 798. (Preferential right for supply of seeds, seedlings or fertilizer, and breeding stocks, progeny or forage of creatures.) - (1) A preferential right for the supply of seeds, seedlings or fertilizer exists, in regard to the price thereof and the interest thereon, over the fruits derived from the land on which they are used for a period of one year from the time they are used. - (2) A preferential right for the supply of breeding stocks, progeny or forage of creatures exists, in regard to the price thereof and the interest thereon, over the creatures and fruits derived from the creature on which they are used for a period of one year from the time they are used. - (3) The preferential right described in paragraph (2) exists, for the supply of silkworm eggs or mulberry leaves provided for the breeding of silkworms, over the things produced from the silkworm eggs or the mulberry leaves.